JuliaLang/Juleps/Logging.md

   logging vs stdout.
-* To encourage the use of logging over ad hoc console output, the default console log handler should emphasize the *log message*, and metadata should be printed in a non-intrusive way.
+* To encourage the use of logging over ad hoc console output, the default console log handler should emphasize the *log message*, and metadata should be communicated in a non-intrusive way.

 The API should be **flexible enough** for advanced users: